Night Blooming Jessamine

 This delightful evergreen shrub produces white tubular flowers that are highly fragrant at night, followed by glossy white berries that turn deep purple; plant in sheltered area of the garden or along borders; may resprout from roots after a hard freeze

 Night Blooming Jessamine features dainty clusters of fragrant white tubular flowers at the ends of the branches from early spring to late winter.
-It has attractive bluish-green foliage which emerges light green in spring.
+It has attractive bluish-green evergreen foliage which emerges light green in spring.
 The glossy pointy leaves are highly ornamental and remain bluish-green throughout the winter.
 It produces deep purple berries from mid summer to late winter.

 Night Blooming Jessamine is a dense multi-stemmed evergreen shrub with a shapely form and gracefully arching branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.